alephnode/alephnode/src/pages/14-2019-favorites/index.md

 - recipes
 - restaurants in portland and vegas

-- taking strongn liberty with what my audience likes, but shrug
+- taking strong liberty with what my audience likes, but shrug